 This unit provides a comprehensive introduction to international environmental law—the legal frameworks, substantive and procedural laws and actors/institutions.
 The unit is divided into three parts: (1) the international law-making process, institutions and actors, the principles of international environmental law, compliance, enforcement, liability issues, and dispute resolution; (2) specific environmental law regimes including air and atmosphere, biodiversity and wildlife, habitat protections, marine environmental law, and chemicals, pollution and waste management; (3) an analysis of cross-cutting and emerging issues.

 - 6 points

-- Typically this unit is assessed in the following ways: (1) class particpation; (2) essay; and (3) research paper.
+Indicative assessments in this unit are as follows: (1) class participation; (2) short answer paper; and (3) research paper.
 Further information is available in the unit outline.

 - Unit rules

 - Enrolment in